 I applaud the AAP for including new evidence that supports skin-to-skin care for newborn infants.
 The addition of suggesting that a baby should sleep in the same room as his/her parents for at least the first 6 months and the mention of the use of bedside and in-bed sleepers is a big step up.
 That being said, I find it hard to agree with all of their recommendations, including one that says that a newborn shouldn’t sleep in the same bed as a parent.
 This is because I have come across much research on the benefits of co-sleeping and because there are safe ways to do it.

 As discussed above, still unknown is the actual cause for Sudden Infant Death Syndrome.
 Through the flame retardants in mattresses are not the sole cause, they play a piece in the puzzle.
 Research shows that there are 30% less deaths related to SIDS when babies are put on their backs to sleep.
 Putting them on their backs means that their faces are not directly on top of the hazardous flame retardants they are laying on and breathing in.
-A newborn’s respiratory system is not fully developed, thus babies should not be exposed to chemicals that are going to make it that much harder for them to breathe.
+A newborn’s respiratory system is not fully developed.
+Thus, babies should not be exposed to chemicals that are going to make it harder for them to breathe.

 In fact, in 2014, the University of Texas did the first ever study of its kind and found that infants are exposed to high levels of chemical emissions from crib mattresses while they sleep.
 “In this study, a team of environmental engineers at the University of Texas at Austin studied samples of polyurethane foam and polyester foam padding from 20 crib mattress.
 Their results were eye-opening, as they discovered that infants are exposed to high levels of chemical emissions from crib mattresses while they sleep!

-Let’s think about this: When we bring baby home, many of us go out and buy air purifiers, stop wearing perfume, switch to that no-smell detergent, all in an effort to prevent allergic reactions in our babies.
+Think about this: When we bring baby home, many of us go out and buy air purifiers, stop wearing perfume, switch to that no-smell detergent, all in an effort to prevent allergic reactions in our babies.
 And here, they may have been spending half their infancy on a mattress that is leaching dangerous toxins”(My Green Mattress)!

 The researchers identified more than 30 VOCs or “volatile organic compounds,” which are emitted as gases from certain solids or liquids including paints and lacquers.
 Health effects can include eye, nose, and throat irritation; headaches, loss of coordination, nausea, damage to liver, kidney, and central nervous system”(VOLATILE ORGANIC COMPOUND).